 Findings indicated that an influx of computer technology caused school leaders to make sense of digital citizenship and address it in their school.
 Additionally, behavior described by leaders while making sense of digital citizenship was consistent with Weick’s Theory of Sensemaking.
 Strategies implemented by elementary school leaders were more preventative in nature and varied from those more reactive strategies implemented by secondary leaders.
 Leaders shared common strategies to include curated lessons, teachable moments, infused curriculum, leveraging specialists, Internet filtering, policy, expectations, and leveraging community.
 Additionally, leaders experienced challenges related to addressing digital citizenship to include lack of knowledge, time, and sensemaking.
 Further, leaders experienced success when digital citizenship was a priority, relevant, and addressed school-wide.

 Digital Object Identifier (DOI)

 Schubart, Ryan C., "LEADING IN THE DIGITAL AGE: A MULTI-CASE STUDY OF LEADING DIGITAL CITIZENSHIP" (2021).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 79.